SheepMie/nodeapi/README.md

 # nodeapi
 write useful api by node,case I have no more time to write a complete project!
+> Before writing,I should thanks the product evangelist who named xuyd in github.All the api was copide from his lovely diary!
+I just select some usually api.
+If you want learn more,Go https://github.com/xuyd/vue-dairy
 ## 注册用户
 > models:jsonwebtoken(或取token，旨在安全),passport(登陆认证),crypto
 >